Salt Lake City: Conventions

 Salt Lake City is host to a number of conventions that come to the Crossroads of the West.
-With several large venues, including the Salt Palace and Vivint Smart Home Arena in downtown, Salt Lake is capable of accommodating conventions upwards of 100,000 people.
+With several large venues, including the Salt Palace and Delta Center in downtown, Salt Lake is capable of accommodating conventions upwards of 100,000 people.

 Salt Lake Comic Con, which started in 2013, had over 100,000 attendance within its first few years.
 Because of this, Salt Lake Comic Con started having a second event, FanX (Fan Experience) to give those who were not able to come to the fall Comic Con, a spring-time opportunity.
 The convention broke inaugural records in 2013, hosting the largest crowd of any inaugural comic convention.
 The second event, FanX of 2014, and the fall event of 2014 both broke attendance records for the event, surpassing 120,000 people.
-The convention was sued by San Diego Comic Con, but won the right to use the trademark of comic con in its name.
+The convention was sued by San Diego Comic-Con, but won the right to use the trademark of comic con in its name.
 In 2014, Stan Lee called the Salt Lake Comic Con "the greatest comic con in the world".
 On September 25, 2015, the Con broke the world record for the most costumed comic book cosplay characters in one location.
 At 1784 people, this beat the previous record.

 Crystal Mountain Pony Con, an annual My Little Pony convention, features cosplayers, vendors, and panels.
 2015 saw more than 800 bronies in attendance.

 Salt Lake hosts an annual International Tattoo Convention in the spring, featuring mostly nationally and internationally noted tattoo artists.

 Fantasy Con hosted its first convention, the first of its kind, in Salt Lake City in 2014.
 After a successful run, the convention reorganized to better serve the needs of the fantasy community.
 Intended to be annual, it did not host one for 2015, and further plans have not been announced.

 Salt Lake City saw its first Gaming Convention in 2015.
 It included contests, cosplay, panels, and focused on console, computer, card, and tabletop gaming.